rlokuge/buggyrating/README.md

         4. IE

 By default, the framework is configured to run in Chrome but this can be changed by updating the config.properties file.
-To update the config.properties, go to scr/test/resources package and open the config.properties file.
+        1. To update the config.properties, go to scr/test/resources package and open the config.properties file.
-Update the browser value to any of the below,
+        2. Update the browser value to any of the below,
-        1. chrome
+                a. chrome
-        2. ie
+                b. ie
-        3. firefox
+                c. firefox
-        4. edge
+                d. edge